Our ESG Management

 To ensure that the Board of Directors manages the Company and operates its businesses in a way that serves to increase corporate value over the long term, Shindengen’s Articles of Incorporation specify that the Board of Directors must comprise directors with diverse professional backgrounds and insight, and that it is limited to no more than nine directors.
 In addition, Shindengen ensures that at least two directors, in principle, are outside directors.
 Furthermore, Shindengen takes steps to strengthen its management system, including limiting director terms to one year and clarifying their responsibilities.
 We have also introduced an officer system to separate management decision-making and business execution, thereby accelerating these functions and promoting management efficiency while strengthening the supervisory functions of the Board of Directors.

 Furthermore, the effectiveness of our internal control system is increased through audits undertaken from an independent standpoint by the Audit & Supervisory Board.
 Shindengen’s management control structure is primarily composed of the Board of Directors, Management Committee, Audit & Supervisory Board, Technology & Quality Control Committee, General Manager Committee and Manager Committee.
 Through the functional operation of this structure, we seek to accelerate decision-making and promote efficient business activities and thus maintain tightly coordinated management across the entire Group.
-Furthermore, we have established the CSR Committee and Business Continuity Management (BCM) Committee, each chaired by the president, as part of ongoing efforts to promote social contribution and minimize the impact of disasters and other emergencies.
+Furthermore, on November 9, 2021, we established the Nomination and Compensation Committee as an optional advisory body to the Board of Directors in order to ensure greater objectivity and transparency in processes related to the nomination and compensation of directors and thereby further enhance the Board of Directors’ supervisory functions and the corporate governance system.
+We have also established the CSR Committee and Business Continuity Management (BCM) Committee, each chaired by the president, as part of ongoing efforts to promote social contribution and minimize the impact of disasters and other emergencies.
+The Compliance Committee and Compliance Office work to address compliance-related issues and prevent problems across the Group.
 With regard to information disclosure, we work to reinforce IR activities to improve management fairness and transparency.

 Audit & Supervisory Board Audits